ym001/distancia/docs/Jaccard.rst

 Usage Example
 -------------

-Here's a simple Python example demonstrating how to calculate the Jaccard Similarity between two sets using the `Distancer` package:
+Here's a simple Python example demonstrating how to calculate the Jaccard Similarity between two sets using the `distancia` package:

 .. code-block:: python